I am a qualified Psychologist and Psychotherapist specialised in supporting men and women experiencing emotional distress.

 Training, qualifications & experience

-I have over 14 years of training and over 9 years of experience in the public and private setting.
+I have over 14 years of training and experience in the public and private services.

 I am a qualified Counselling Psychologist (D.Psych.) as well as a Psychotherapist working with a Psychodynamic approach.

-I am currently interested in providing mental health support and a space to explore life events to individuals experiencing psychological difficulties and are struggling to manage their emotions while navigating their everyday life and relationships, especially the one with oneself.
+I am currently interested in providing mental health support and a space to explore life events to individuals experiencing emotional difficulties and are struggling to manage their feelings while navigating their everyday life and relationships, especially the one with oneself.

 I work both in the NHS as a Specialised Practitioner and in Private Practice as a Psychotherapist.